North London | Creative Arts Counsellor | MBACP (Accred)

 Following my own experience of counselling, I fully appreciate how someone may be feeling when coming to see a counsellor.
 I understand it is not always easy to talk about problems and to express how you are feeling.

 I hold a Diploma in Therapeutic Counselling.

-I am a registered member of the British Association of Counsellors and Psychotherapists (MBACP).
+I am an accredited member of the British Association of Counsellors and Psychotherapists MBACP (Accred).